 Males are black with a blue cere (the fleshy covering on the upper bill) and wattle, while females are barred black-and-white above, with chestnut undersides.
 Both sexes sport crests of curly feathers.

 Local folklore explains that curassows got their curly crests when they stole fire from the Jaguar and gave it to humanity.
 As the curassows carried a burning log on their backs, the flames burned their crest feathers into crisp curls.

-Although the species has been seen infrequently at other sites in Colombia, the Alliance for Zero Extinction has recognized a small portion of the Magdalena Valley as most critical for the curassow's survival.
-This appears to be home to one of the last viable populations for the species.
+Although the Blue-billed Curassow is sometimes seen at other sites in Colombia, the Alliance for Zero Extinction has recognized the Serranía de las Quinchas area in the Magdalena Valley as most critical for the continued survival of this species, as this area appears to be home to the bird's last viable population.